UX Researcher & Human Factors Data Engineer

 UX Researcher & Human Factors Data Engineer · Mar 2023 – Present · Plantation, FL

-• UX, HCI, and Human Factors research across rapid prototyping and hardware development for AR/XR HMD systems including Android XR and Magic Leap reference prototypes.
+• UX, HCI, and Human Factors research across rapid prototyping and hardware development for AR/XR HMD systems and platforms, including Magic Leap reference prototypes.

 • Helped design and run remote, unmoderated diary studies capturing longitudinal AR experience — including perceived cognitive comfort, mental load, and day-to-day wearability — through activity design, survey instrumentation, data cleaning, synthesis, and stakeholder reporting.